kubukoz/blog/mdoc/flavors-of-shared-state.md

 scalaLibs = ["http4s-client-0.23.25", "http4s-dsl-0.23.25"]
 +++

-In this post, we will explore the various ways to share state in a [Cats Effect](https://typelevel.org/cats-effect) application.
+In this post, we will explore the various ways to share state in a [Cats Effect](cats-effect) application.

 <!-- more -->

 # Introduction: why do we need shared state?

 One may think that Functional Programming eliminates the need for shared state altogether - however, sooner or later, we have to interact with the so called "Real World".
-Turns out, the world is ~~a JoJo reference~~ a stateful thing, so interacting with it requires some form of [effects](https://typelevel.org/cats-effect/docs/concepts#effects).
+Turns out, the world is ~~a JoJo reference~~ a stateful thing, so interacting with it requires some form of [effects][effects].

 As if that wasn't enough, sometimes we want to keep some state in our own application: even something like a "request counter", which keeps a running total of the requests handled by the service, requires some form of shared in-memory state.